-The site is not identified as a heritage listed item under the Strathfield LEP 2012 Heritage Conservation map, nor is it located within proximity of any heritage listed items, or within a heritage conservation area.
+The site is not identified as a heritage listed item under the Strathfield LEP 2012 Heritage Conservation map, nor is it within a heritage conservation area.
+There is a heritage listing located within proximity of the site, adjacent to the site on the Parramatta Road Council footpath strip.